 **WARNING** scary content ahead!

 Yowza!
-Do you feel like you were just time warped back to 30 years ago?
+Do we time warp back to 30 years ago?

 Here’s what I have to work with.
-This is our laundry room located right off of our kitchen.
-As you can see, there is a 1/2 bath attached to this room, but we aren’t going to include that in this challenge.
-I do plan on keeping some of my sanity during this project.
+Our laundry room connects to our kitchen.
+The 1/2 bath attached to this room isn’t included in this challenge.
+I plan on keeping some of my sanity during this project.

-This is a shot of the room before we moved in over 2 years ago.
-Even though it’s blurry, I had to include this pic so you can fully appreciate the flooring.
+This pic of the room came from before we moved in over 2 years ago.
+Even though blurry, I included this pic so you can fully appreciate the flooring.
 The walls are the original, builder’s grade cream from 30 years ago.
 The trim and door is a peachy, oil paint, which means I’ll have to cover it with more oil paint.
 The cabinets are a dingy dark brown and that utility cabinet/breaker box door never seem to latch.